jess-duong/rockbuster-stealth-sql-analysis/README.md

 ## Executive Summary

 Analysis of 599 customers across 108 countries revealed that **customer concentration is high enough to support a phased launch**, with three countries representing the majority of the addressable market.
-Revenue is driven by a small number of high-performing genres and titles, and high-value customers are distributed globally — meaning the launch strategy must balance geographic density with customer lifetime value.
+Revenue is driven by a small number of high-performing genres and titles, and high-value customers are distributed globally, meaning the launch strategy must balance geographic density with customer lifetime value.

 ### Top Findings